 This guide will help you find out what you need to do to register for MGD and how to sign up to use HM Revenue & Customs (HMRC) Online Services or add the service to your existing online account.

-Important: you must make an MGD return and pay on time.
+IMPORTANT: You must make an MGD return and pay on time.
 There are penalties for missing the deadlines.

-HMRC tries to help you to do this.
+HMRC can help you to do this:

 On this page:

 If you are responsible for premises where dutiable machine games are provided for play you will need to register for MGD with HMRC.
 The MGD online registration service will be available from 1 November 2012.
 The online service is safe, secure and reliable and allows you to carry out many tasks online.